Waterford PD goes pink, donates to TBBCF

 The idea for the fundraiser came from former Chief Brett Mahoney, who retired in October, Balestracci said.
 Members of the department plan to hold the same fundraiser next year and want to do a similar campaign in April to raise money and awareness for Autism.

-Waterford is the second department in the area to go pink in October for TBF by selling police patches.
-Last year, members of Groton Town Police also donated to TBF.
+Waterford is the second department in the area to go pink in October for TBBCF by selling police patches.
+Last year, members of Groton Town Police also donated to TBBCF.